 Subsequent to the reduction of share capital, the Company increased its share capital on two occasions in the amount of HRK 253,042 thousand by issuing 8,434,733 ordinary shares with a nominal value of HRK 30 per share.
 Simultaneously, the Company's other reserves decreased by HRK 240 thousand with respect to the cost of issue of ordinary shares.
 This increase in share capital was not registered at the Commercial Court as at 31 December 2014 and related mostly to a re-capitalization from the state.
-As at 18 February 2015 the increase in share capital was registered at the Commercial Court and the transaction costs of registering the shares was recognised in other reserves.
+As at 18 February 2015 the increase in share capital was registered at the Commercial Court, mentioned shares were registered, and registration cost was recorded in other reserves.